Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Please refer to the Troubleshooting guide.

-Since the Jaeger client libraries are deprecated and the OpenTelemetry SDKs are phasing out support for Jaeger Thrift format, the jaeger-agent is no longer required or recommended.
+Since the Jaeger client libraries are deprecated and the OpenTelemetry SDKs are phasing out support for Jaeger Thrift format, the jaeger-agent is no longer required and no longer supported.
 See the Architecture page for alternative deployment options.

-• jaeger-agent can be configured to enrich the tracing data with infrastructure-specific metadata by adding extra tags to the spans, such as the current zone, region, etc. If jaeger-agent is running as a host daemon, it will be shared by all applications running on the same host.
-If jaeger-agent is running as a true sidecar, i.e. one per application, it can provide additional functionality such as strong authentication, multi-tenancy (see this blog postexternal link ), pod name, etc.
+• A host agent can be configured to enrich the tracing data with infrastructure-specific metadata by adding extra tags to the spans, such as the current zone, region, etc. If the host agent is running as a host daemon, it will be shared by all applications running on the same host.
+If the host agent is running as a true sidecar, i.e. one per application, it can provide additional functionality such as strong authentication, multi-tenancy (see this blog postexternal link), pod name, etc.

 The Jaeger team recommends OpenSearch/Elasticsearch as the storage backend over Cassandra, for the following reasons: